autoplot/documentation/javadoc/org/autoplot/hapiserver/CatalogServlet.md

+# org.autoplot.hapiserver.CatalogServlet

-# org.autoplot.hapiserver.CatalogServletServlet for the dataset catalog.
+Servlet for the dataset catalog.

-CatalogServlet( )
+# CatalogServlet( )

 ***